eldada/postfix-metrics-exporter/README.md

 # Prometheus Postfix exporter

-Prometheus metrics exporter for [the Postfix mail server](http://www.postfix.org/).
+A Prometheus metrics exporter for [the Postfix mail server](http://www.postfix.org/).
 This exporter provides histogram metrics for the size and age of messages stored in the mail queue.
 It extracts these metrics from Postfix by connecting to a UNIX socket under `/var/spool`.
 It also counts events by parsing Postfix's